cms-gem-daq-project/gembuild/README.md

 For more information, execute `tag2rel.sh -h`

 ### `make` helpers
-Targets that are defined within with a leading `_` are not intended to be used outside of the config package.a They should be neither overridden nor used as depndencies
+Targets that are defined within with a leading `_` are not intended to be used outside of the `config` package.
+They should be neither overridden nor used as depndencies

 #### `mfCommonDefs.mk`